Skip to main content

 Radical inguinal orchiectomy

 Surgery to remove a testicle with cancer is called a radical inguinal orchiectomy.
-An incision (cut) is made just above the pubic area, and the testicle is gently removed from the scrotum through the opening.
+An incision (cut) is made just above the pubic area, and the testicle is removed from the scrotum through the opening.
 The surgeon then removes the entire tumor along with the testicle and spermatic cord.
-The spermatic cord contains part of the vas deferens, as well as blood and lymph vessels that could act as pathways for testicular cancer to spread to the rest of the body.
+The spermatic cord contains part of the vas deferens (tube that allows sperm to move out of the testis), as well as blood and lymph vessels that could act as pathways for testicular cancer to spread to the rest of the body.
 To lessen the chance of this, these vessels are tied off early in the operation.

 All testicular cancers are typically treated with this surgery, even those that have spread.